Bank of Uganda: Organization

 The board of directors of the Bank of Uganda is the bank's supreme policy making body.
-It is chaired by the governor or, in his or her absence, by the deputy governor.
+It is chaired by the governor or, in their absence, by the deputy governor.

 The duties and powers of the board are specified by the Bank of Uganda Act.
 This Act makes the board responsible for the general management of the affairs of the bank.
 The board formulates policy and ensures that anything required to be done by the bank under the statute as well as anything else that is within or incidental to the functioning of the bank is carried out.

 The president of Uganda appoints both the governor and the deputy governor, on the advice of the cabinet, for five-year renewable terms.
 Other members of the board (not fewer than four and not more than six) are appointed by the minister of finance for three-year renewable terms.
 The secretary to the treasury is an ex-officio member of the board.

 As of June 2019, the bank employed 1,066 people.
 The Bank of Uganda is a member of the Alliance for Financial Inclusion.

 The governor of the Bank of Uganda between 2001 and 2022 was Emmanuel Tumusiime-Mutebile (1949–2022).